vanadium-archive/browser/src/components/help/content/browse.md

 Because a namespace is often distributed across multiple computers, it may take a moment before this widget appears.

-If the widget contains a plus sign, then the item has children but they are not shown.
+If the widget contains a right-pointing arrow, then the item has children but they are not shown.
 Click on the widget to expand the tree.

 If the widget contains a down-pointing arrow, then the children are shown.